confluentinc/kafka-tutorials/README.md

 #### 2. Make the directory structure

-Next, make a few directories to set up for the project:
+Next, make a few directories to set up for the project.

 ```
 mkdir _includes/tutorials/<your tutorial short name>/<stack>/code